Back to blog

 Frequently asked questions

+How big should my prompt library be?
 Most users top out at 100-150 active prompts.
 Beyond that, browsing fails — you start rewriting from scratch faster than finding the right template.
 Curate ruthlessly.
-Archive prompts you haven't used in 90 days.
+Archive prompts you have not used in 90 days.

-20-30 prompts in 2-3 hours.
-That covers 80% of daily use.
-Beyond that, libraries grow incrementally — 1-2 new prompts per week as you encounter new repeated tasks.
+How long does it take to build a useful library?
+Twenty to thirty prompts in 2-3 hours covers about 80% of daily use.
+After that, libraries grow incrementally — one or two new prompts per week as you encounter new repeated tasks.

+Should I copy prompts from the internet or write my own?
 Both.
-Start by copying 10 quality prompts from this article (or any blog post).
-Test on your real work.
-Edit aggressively to match your voice and use cases.
-After a month you'll have a personalized library that performs better than any pre-built template pack.
+Start by copying 10 quality prompts from a trusted source, test them on your real work, then edit aggressively to match your voice.
+After a month you will have a personalized library that performs better than any pre-built pack.

-Depends on use frequency.
-Daily AI users: dedicated prompt manager (Prompt Architects, AIPRM, FlashPrompt).
-Weekly users: Notion or markdown file.
-Snippet-style users: TextExpander / Raycast.
-Most landings: dedicated manager + Notion for documentation.
+What's the best tool for a personal prompt library?
+It depends on use frequency.
+Daily AI users: a dedicated prompt manager such as Prompt Architects.
+Weekly users: Notion or a markdown file.
+Snippet-style users: TextExpander or Raycast.
+Most people land on a dedicated manager plus Notion for documentation.

-Yes for generic frameworks (CRAFT, CoT, etc.) — they're public knowledge anyway.
-No for prompts that encode your business intelligence (your specific competitor analysis prompt, your hiring rubric).
+Should I share my prompts publicly?
+Yes for generic frameworks (CRAFT, chain-of-thought, etc.) — they are public knowledge anyway.
+No for prompts that encode your business intelligence.
 Open-source the form, keep the substance proprietary.

 Free Chrome Extension